-&lt;sup>15 To "invoke as Father" is to place yourself under His authority and protection-also His evaluation!
+&lt;sup>1 To "invoke as Father" is to place yourself under His authority and protection-also His evaluation!

-&lt;sup>16 "In fear" is emphasized in the Text.
+&quot;In fear" is emphasized in the Text.
 We tend to forget just who and what God is, and so we get complacent-not a good idea, says Peter.